mastbaum/pytunia/README.md

 1. Get pytunia: `$ git clone http://github.com/mastbaum/pytunia`
 2. Modify `settings.py` as necessary
-3. Create the web application: `$ cd pytunia/web && kanso push pytunia & cd ..`
+3. Create the web application: `$ cd pytunia/web && ./egret push pytunia & cd ..`
 4. Add some slave nodes: `$ dirt updatenodes <node1.yoursite.com> <foo.bar.net> ...`
 5. Start the server: `$ dirt serve`

 Viewing results
 ---------------

-To see test output, go to the URL printed out after step 3.
-By default, this is http://localhost:5984/pytunia/_design/pytunia/_rewrite.
+To see test output, go to the project URL, which defaults to http://localhost:5984/pytunia/_design/pytunia/index.html.

 Note: this is the base URL for the entire site.
 Using `mod_rewrite` to clip this down to `/your-project` is recommended.

 Adding revisions
 ----------------

 pytunia deals with revisions (records) and the set of tests to be run for each (tasks).
 POSTing of record documents and the associated task documents should be done in a post-commit hook on your version control system.
-A post-commit hook for SVN is provided in `bin`.
+A post-commit hook for SVN is provided in `bin` on `pytunia/svn`.
+For use with github, check out [repoman](http://github.com/mastbaum/repoman).
 The format for the pytunia document types are as follows.

 #### Record (revision) ####